Creating a pond

 Floating pennywort - Hydrocotyle ranunculoides

-Long spells of hot weather can cause excessive evaporation in a small pond, which will need topping up.
+If long spells of hot weather cause a lot of evaporation, you need to top up the pond before it dries out completely.
 Water straight from the tap contains chlorine.
 Fill a can or two with water and allow to stand for 24 hours to allow the chemicals to evaporate, then add to the pond.
 A good system is to add the water to the pond in the evening, refill the containers immediately and allow to stand for 24 hours until the next evening.